ujjwal717/bike-sales-data-cleaning/README.md

 5) Creating new columns according to the need.
 6) Removing unnecessary columns/fields.
 7) Extracting required data from the rows of various columns.
-8) Solving the "0" values in the sales data by imputing them with caculated columns such as -
+8) Solving the "0" values in the sales data by imputing them with calculated columns such as -

     { update sales_data
           set revenue = unit_price * order_quantity